gahan-corporation/wyatt/docs/webservices/upgrade.rst

     :param str contract: (required) your enterprise contract reference
     :param str email: (required) your email address
-    :param str target: (required) the Odoo version you want to upgrade to.
+    :param str target: (required) the Gerp version you want to upgrade to.
 Valid choices: 6.0, 6.1, 7.0, 8.0
     :param str aim: (required) the purpose of your upgrade database request.
 Valid choices: test, production.
     :param str filename: (required) a purely informative name for you database dump file
     :param str timezone: (optional) the timezone used by your server.
-Only for Odoo source version < 6.1
+Only for Gerp source version < 6.1
     :return: request result
     :rtype: JSON dictionary